Skip to main content

 • Mucinex D (guaifenesin / pseudoephedrine) and Mucinex DM (guaifenesin / dextromethorphan) are two over-the-counter cough and cold medications.
 Mucinex D is kept behind the pharmacy counter, while Mucinex DM is kept out on the floor with other cold products.

-Sometimes it’s hard trying to decide which over-the-counter (OTC) cough medication is the right one for you.
-Below, we’ll go over five notable differences between Mucinex D and Mucinex DM, so you can choose the best product for your cold symptoms.
+Sometimes, it’s hard to decide which over-the-counter (OTC) cough medication is the right one for you.
+Below, we’ll go over seven notable differences between Mucinex D and Mucinex DM, so you can choose the best product for your cold symptoms.

 1. Mucinex D helps with nasal congestion, while Mucinex DM helps quiet a cough